 A generous putting area runs diagonally across the line of play from front left to rear right and sits just beyond a ridge making depth and club selection quite deceiving.
 There are two large and penal bunkers cut into the ridge and a good shot bisecting the traps should find the front edge of the green.
 When the flag is in the centre or rear location the right side trap comes very much into play and must be carried by the correct distance to reach the flag and stay on the short cut grass.

-Not a long par four in measurement, but a hole with a challenge.
-With raised tees to see the hole before you, a hazard to the right and for the long hitters a pond 245m from the back tees.
-This hole has a generous landing area for your drive, only to find a big gum tree sitting on the left side of the fairway that will have you deciding which side to hit around it.
+Not a long par five from the white tees only measuring 459m, provided you navigate a somewhat tight tee shot with hazards on both sides and can also avoid the large gum tree on the left side of the fairway, you will be rewarded with an easy lay-up, or if you’re long enough you may attempt to get home in two shots on our signature par 5 finishing hole.
 After you get around the tree you will see a raised green that is protected by a deep bunker at the front right of the green that swallows up any shots that come up short.
 A large green that runs from back to front that will test your long putts.
-You will expect a par or a birdie on this hole, do not be too disappointed if you walk off with a bogey.
+You will expect a par or a birdie on this hole, but do not be too surprised if you walk off with a bogey.